Last updated: 21 August 2023

 5. Did you say “free” in your email?

 Be careful with the word “free” – you cannot use it to ‘induce’ potential customers to come to your website or offer a product or service at a discount.
 You can say “free” to existing customers or potential customers who have signed up for your email list.

 6. Is your email a promotion or offer?

 Only send deals, offers or promotions to customers or potential customers who have subscribed to your list.
 They have expressed an interest in your product or service and you’re helping them by offering your best pricing or new offers.
 However, if you’re sending deals to “strangers”, then that is spam.
 Again, you’re trying to ‘induce’ them.

-6. Are your asking the recipient to ‘send to a friend’?
+7. Are you asking the recipient to ‘send to a friend’?

 In this case, you’re asking the person you probably spammed to spam their friends and contacts too!
 This is a “no, no” – you don’t have consent (see #1 above).
-McDonalds Australia got in trouble for this back in 2012 and were given a formal warning by ACMA (Australian Communications and Media Authority).
+McDonalds Australia got in trouble for this back in 2012 and were given a formal warning by the Australian Communications and Media Authority (ACMA).

 8. Did you send it from a real email address?

 9. Does your email only contain an image or a link?

 Emails with just an image, link or a few words are spammy.
 Your message body should include content that is relevant, engaging and genuine.
-So take to time to craft a proper email and build your relationship with your audience.
+So take the time to craft a proper email and build your relationship with your audience.